 Rule no. 4: Why are you running?
 There is no rat race, relax…

-There is no use in comparing, running, falling over and hurting ourselves in the process.
-It is foolish, I realised.
+There is no use in comparing, running, falling over, and hurting ourselves in the process.
+It is foolish, I realized.
 There is no rat race to be ‘this’ or ‘that’.
 Stop running- I remind myself.

 Rule no. 5: Shut up and listen!

 “You really think you know?
 No, you don’t, simply listen”